appserver-io/appserver/_docs/message-queue.md

    * Initializes the servlet with the passed configuration.
    *
    * @param \AppserverIo\Psr\Servlet\ServletConfig $config
-   *   The configuration to initialize the servlet with *
+   *   The configuration used for servlet initialization *
    * @return void
    */